s223929/41934---Advanced-BIM-Materials/A4/README.md

 excel_filename = "Tabel-7-2025.xlsx"
 excel_path = os.path.join(os.path.dirname(__file__), excel_filename)

-df = pd.read_excel(excel_path, sheet_name=0)
-df.columns = [str(c).strip() for c in df.columns]
 ```
-**More of the code**????

 This code loads the Table 7 Excel file and prepares it for use.
-It first constructs the full file path, reads the first sheet into a Pandas DataFrame, and then cleans the column names by removing any extra whitespace.
+The Excel file must be open while the script is running, and it should be located in the same folder as your Python file.

 ---